-Schools in their first year of operation: In accordance with state law, newly opened schools may request exemption from the state's accountability system until they have completed their first year of operation for elementary schools and second year of operation for high schools.
+Schools in their first year of operation.
+In accordance with state law, newly opened schools may request exemption from the state's accountability system until they have completed their first year of operation for elementary schools and second year of operation for high schools.
 Basing accountability determinations on two years of data for all schools will ensure each school is appropriately designated.
 In addition, including high schools after their second year of operation ensures that all available data on college readiness assessments and graduation outcomes can be included in accountability determinations.
-The School Grading Exemption Request Form is available on the Assessment and Accountability Web page at: https://schools.utah.gov/file/c2d26682-0161-4879-82c0-885aeabbad45.
+The School Grading Exemption Request Form is available on the Assessment and Accountability website at: https://schools.utah.gov/assessment?mid=1104&tid=4.

-Split schools: Schools serving high school grades, together with grade 7 or lower (e.g., 7-12 or K-12 schools) will receive two accountability ratings, one for high schools which includes all high school indicators and one for non-high schools.
+Split schools.
+Schools serving 12th grade together with grade 7 or lower (e.g., 7-12 or K-12 schools) will receive two accountability ratings, one for high schools, which includes all high school indicators, and one for elementary/middle school indicators.
 CSI and TSI identification(s) may be made for one or both portions of a split school.
+Split school reports are divided by grades K-7 and 8-12.

 Schools serving special populations.
 Utah Legislation allows for alternative schools that exclusively serve a special population of students to be included in the State's alternative school accountability system.
-The Definitions and process for alternative schools and schools that serve special populations can be found in Appendix F. The alternative indicators for schools and process for application are currently being reviewed by the Utah State Board of Education for implementation in 2019-2020.
+The USBE definitions and process for alternative schools and schools that serve special populations can be found in Appendix E.

-All schools with an alternate flag who exclusively serve special populations will be reviewed on an individual basis according to alternative indicators.
+Schools with an alternate flag who exclusively serve special populations may be reviewed on an individual basis according to alternative indicators (Utah ESSA consolidated State Plan, 2018).
 Decision rules will be used to determine if an alternative school meets criteria for additional support and improvement.
 In these cases, USBE will use a second review process to look at the unique circumstances for each of these schools and examine additional points of data (e.g. local data student performance, credit earned, increased attendance, school engagement, and additional types of successful completion such as earning a GED) to make final accountability determinations and recommend supports and interventions.
-See Appendix G: Alternative Schools and Use Case Examples, for more information.
+See Appendix E for more information.